Find out what some of our graduates are doing today in pursuing their successful careers.

 There are plenty of reasons why the automotive industry is a great fit for many military service members.
 The military utilizes some of the world's most complex and advanced vehicles and technology.
 Service members must rely on teamwork to achieve objectives.
 And adeptly working with one's hands is one of the most essential duties of most military service members.

 The 16-week BMW MSTEP (Military Service Technician Education Program) is the first training program of its kind offered by a premium automotive manufacturer for military service members directly on a U.S. military base.
-The program is open to all men and women transitioning out of the military, no matter what branch the transitioning military service member is in.
+The program is open to all men and women transitioning out of the military, no matter what branch the transitioning military service member is in.11

-“As a former Marine, I understand and appreciate the sacrifices our veterans make in support of this great nation,” says John Decoteau III, vice president of campus and military admissions at UTI.
+“As a former Marine, I understand and appreciate the sacrifices our veterans make in support of this great nation,” says John Decoteau III, Vice President of Campus and Military Admissions at UTI.
 “What better way to give back than providing our veterans an edge when they rejoin the civilian workforce and providing the opportunity to take care of their families in respectable ways?”

 The BMW MSTEP program is limited to nine students per group, which provides them with plenty of individualized attention and training.
-The first students for the BMW MSTEP program entered class in February 2018, and new cohorts have since followed.
+The first students for the BMW MSTEP program entered the class in February 2018, and new cohorts have since followed.
 Students learn BMW-specific, hands-on technical training in a workshop setting.

 Candidates who are considered for the program must be within six months of their separation dates from the military.
 One of the program expectations is that upon graduation, the transitioning military member will begin work at one of the more than 450 BMW dealerships nationwide within 90 days of graduation or separation from the military.11